warmana/cloudant-docs-fork/source/includes/basics/_index.md

-When you store data in a distributed database, where content is stored in more than one node, how do you know that all nodes have the most current copy of the data?
+When you store data in a distributed database, where content is stored in more than one node, how do you know that all nodes have the most recent copy of the data?
 When you are reading data,
-how do you know that you have the most current copy?
+how do you know that you have the most recent copy?

 Cloudant uses the idea of a '[Quorum](http://en.wikipedia.org/wiki/Quorum_%28distributed_computing%29)' to answer these questions.

-### The write quorum

-Within a group of '`n`' nodes having copies of the data, a 'write quorum' of '`w`' nodes is identified, where '`w`' <= '`n`'.
-When you write data,
-and at least '`w`' nodes have acknowledged the data _and_ recorded it in non-volatile storage, the write quorum is satisfied and the data is deemed to have been written successfully and sufficiently.
-In other words,
-'`w`' is the number of document copies that must be saved before a document is considered to be 'written', resulting in a [201](http.html#201) HTTP response.

-If '`w`' is much smaller than '`n`', you maximize throughput but run the risk of reduced consistency.
-If '`w`' is much closer or identical to '`n`', you maximize consistency but reduce throughput.

-### The read quorum

-Within a group of '`n`' nodes having copies of the data, a 'read quorum' of '`r`' nodes is identified, where '`r`' <= '`n`'.
-When you read data,
-and at least '`r`' nodes have replied with the data _and_ the data is the same from each of them, the read quorum is satisfied and the data is deemed to have been read successfully and consistently.
-In other words,
+In simplistic terms,
-'`r`' is the number of document copies that must be read from different nodes, and in agreement with each other, before a document is considered to be an accurate 'read'.

-If '`r`' is much smaller than '`n`', you minimize latency but run the risk of reduced consistency.
-If '`r`' is much closer or identical to '`n`', you maximize consistency but increase latency.

-### 'Sloppy' quorum

-Cloudant implements a 'sloppy quorum' mechanism.
-This means data is still written or read, because if a primary node (one that would normally be used for the write or read) is not available, another available node accepts and responds to the request.

-For more information about Cloudant and distributed system concepts, see the [CAP Theorem](cap_theorem.html) guide.
+a quorum is used to determine whether data has been successfully written or retrieved, where the number of nodes that confirm and agree on the data written or read must be at least the number specified as 'quorum'.
+A more detailed discussion on the quorum is available [here](document.html#quorum).

+<aside class="warning">Quorum settings are fixed for multi-tenant systems,
+and cannot be changed.<aside>

 ## Cloudant Local